zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/create-run-notebooks/oml_notebooks.md

 This lab takes approximately 10 minutes to complete.

 ### Background
 Oracle Machine Learning Notebooks is a web-based interface for data analysis, data discovery, and data visualization.
-Whenever a notebook is created, it must be defined with a specific Interpreter Settings specification.
+Whenever a notebook is created, it must be defined with a specific interpreter binding specifications.
 The notebook contains an internal list of bindings that determines the order of the interpreter bindings.

-A notebook comprises paragraphs which is a notebook component where you can write SQL statements, run PL/SQL scripts, and run Python commands.
+A notebook comprises paragraphs which is a notebook component where you can write and run SQL statements, PL/SQL scripts, and run Python commands.
 A paragraph has an input section and an output section.
 In the input section, specify the interpreter to run along with the text.
 This information is sent to the interpreter to be run.
 In the output section, the results of the interpreter are provided.

 ### What Do You Need?